harentius/blog-bundle/README.md

 Just another Symfony blog bundle
 ================================

 Symfony Bundle for simple blog.
 In progress now.

+This doc explains integration in existing project, which requires a lot of work.
+Currently I working on improvement and simplification of this process.
+You're welcome to report issues

+For quick and easy stand-alone installation please check [https://github.com/harentius/blog](https://github.com/harentius/blog)

 Installation